Guitar lessons near me in Indianapolis, IN

 Chord Changes: Speed and Accuracy

-Collin taught 23 days ago
+Collin taught about 1 month ago

 The Tutor and Student worked on guitar techniques, including rhythmic patterns (swing feel) and power chord construction and naming.
 They practiced identifying and forming various power chords, and then applied these concepts to song sections, focusing on chord transitions, palm muting, and rhythmic accuracy.
 The plan is to continue practicing the current song material in the next session.